 Baby Blues vs. Postpartum Depression and Anxiety

 Postpartum Support International (2026) shares that perinatal mental health disorders can begin any time during or after pregnancy, and postpartum mental health disorders can occur within one year after the birth of a baby.
+A lot of the times mothers expect these issues to come up right away, but it can come up at any point within that first year as things change in parenting.

-Symptoms of Prenatal and Postpartum Depression
+What are the symptoms of Prenatal and Postpartum Depression?

 • Crying spells